swiyu-admin-ch/swiyu-admin-ch.github.io/_pages/threat-model.md

 - *D*enial of Service: Disrupting system availability to legitimate users.
 - *E*levation of Privilege: Gaining higher access rights than allowed.

-# Overview per Component
+# See Threats by Component
--> Hier Link auf Unterseiten